-We generated \$5.3 million of cash from financing activities during 2015 from proceeds received in connection with the exercise of options for our common stock.
+We generated cash from financing activities of \$0.1 million during 2016 and \$5.3 million during 2015 from proceeds received in connection with the exercise of options for our common stock.

-Net cash provided by financing activities was \$200.3 million during 2014, consisting of net proceeds of \$195.2 million from the issuance of the Notes and proceeds received in connection with the exercise of options for our common stock of \$5.1 million.
+Net cash provided by financing activities was \$200.3 million during 2014, consisting of net proceeds of \$195.2 million from the issuance of the Notes, and \$5.1 million from proceeds received in connection with the exercise of options for our common stock.